Nuosis/invoice_line_cost_detection/README.md

 **Common configuration keys:**
 - `validation_mode`: How invoices are validated (`parts_based` or `threshold_based`)
 - `default_output_format`: Default report format (`txt`, `csv`, or `json`)
-- `interactive_discovery`: Prompt user to add unknown parts interactively
+- `interactive_discovery`: Always enabled - prompts user to add unknown parts interactively
 - `price_tolerance`: Tolerance for price comparisons (e.g., `0.001`)

 For a full list of available options and their descriptions, use `uv run invoice-checker config list --format table` or `--format json`.